zavocc/JakeyBot/README.md

 Web search performs in two steps
 1. It searches the query through DuckDuckGo API and collects the links needed for page summarization
-2. The list of URLs is then being scrapped and agregates them so the model
+2. The list of URLs is then being scrapped and agregates them so the model can ground them

 The maximum number of queries can be used is 6 to prevent tokens from depleting so quickly due to large articles and causing slower responses as context builds up.
 It does not use embeddings at the moment.